 Conduct 121’s with each individual within the team and get to know what they would like to learn more about and how they learn best.

 Create a learning plan for each person so that they have a pathway to improving themselves within the organisation.

 The plan should be revisited every few months to ensure the employee is still happy with this path and if there are any adjustments that need making for their development.

 Many organisations adopt meaningless benefits that are not aligned with the company culture, or actually beneficial to the employee.
 It’s no wonder many organisations see only 5% of their employees using benefits.

 Create benefits packages that take a holistic approach to each individual.

 Enabling people to select benefits that are most appropriate to their lives gives them the opportunity to adopt or drop new ones each year, and feel that the benefits are truly supporting them.

 Provide a range of benefits and allow employees to pick 3 – 5 to have, this can especially helpful when you have a diverse group of individuals in your organisation such as a mix of generations, or people with or without families.

 Creating a unique company culture is a challenge many organisations face in today’s modern world of work.
-If you’re struggling to establish a company culture or improve upon an existing foundation, download our ebook ‘How to Build a Company Culture You Really Want’ or contact us about our Company Culture Consultancy Program.
+If you’re struggling to establish a company culture or improve upon an existing foundation, download my ebook ‘How to Build a Company Culture You Really Want’ or contact me about my Company Culture Consultancy.